eissturm/sebastianemery.com/content/posts/2024-The-Exile.md

 “Show that when you come back tonight,” she said.
 “The restaurant staff won’t bother you then.”

 A few moments later, Mal was out on the streets of Thal’Ranir once again, reassuring himself that joining a gang was everything going according to plan.

+---

+Thank you for reading, I hope you've enjoyed!
+If you have any comments, questions, feedback or concerns, hit me up on [BlueSky](https://bsky.app/profile/andrew-meyer.bsky.social)!
+Stay tuned for more of Mal's adventure's through the Fringe.